jobeda123/jobeda-shop/README.md

 1. npm install react-bootstrap bootstrap@4.6.0
 2. {/* The following line can be included in your src/index.js or App.js file*/}
         import 'bootstrap/dist/css/bootstrap.min.css';

+# For routing, Install React Router Dom
+1. With the help of this link : https://reactrouter.com/web/guides/quick-start
+2. npm install react-router-dom